isomerpages/mse/news/-parliament-Q-&-A/_posts/2022-07-04-oral-reply-to-pq-on-food-security.md

 ---
-title: Written Reply to Parliamentary Question on Public Hygiene Standards by Ms Grace Fu, Minister for Sustainability and the Environment
+title: Oral Reply to Parliamentary Question on Food Security by Ms Grace Fu, Minister for Sustainability and the Environment
 permalink: /resource-room/category/2022-07-04-oral-reply-to-pq-on-food-security/
 image:
 file_url: